ScanMountGoat/Smush-Material-Research/Textures.md

 ### [Principled Shading Paper by Disney](https://disney-animation.s3.amazonaws.com/library/s2012_pbs_disney_brdf_notes_v2.pdf)
 For more technical details, see the above paper by Disney.
 Its principles have become an industry standard for PBR materials.
 The PRM maps work in a similar manner.
+The range of specular values will need to be adjusted to match other shaders.
+The other channels should work properly without modification.

 # Emissive Maps
 Emissive maps ared used for glowing effects such as Samus's lights.
 The majority of the texture will